KyberNetwork/TokenDistributionContracts/TokenSale/README.md

 2. Verifying that user is listed and that cap is not exceeded.
 Implemented in `ContributorApprover.sol`.
 3. Distributing tokens to buyers.
 Implemented in `KyberNetworkTokenSale.sol`.

-The `KyberNetworkTokenSale` contract inherent from `KyberContirbutorWhitelist` and `ContributorApprover`.
+The `KyberNetworkTokenSale` contract inherent `ContributorApprover`.
-The last 2 contracts provide only internal functions to change contract state and public functions to query current state.
-All state changes are invoked by `KyberNetworkTokenSale`.

 ### Use of zeppelin code
 We use open-zeppling code for `SafeMath`, `Ownable` and `StandardToken` logic.